ayshiff/my-open-source-journey/docs/contributions/lifetime#28.md

 When the user will tap an activity from the Home screen, we will pass to the Activity Detail Screen the current week information: the week **start date** and the week **end date**.

-Here is a schema to show the logic and the file hierarchy:
+Here is a schema to show you the logic and the file hierarchy:

 <div className="image-wrapper">
 <img